-A proxy shall not be valid unless the completed, dated, and signed Form of Proxy is received by Computershare Investor Services Inc. ("Computershare"), Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1, by 10:00 am (PT) on Friday, December 15, 2023, or not less than 48 hours (excluding Saturdays, Sundays, and holidays) before any adjourned or postponed Meeting.
-If a Registered Shareholder who has submitted a proxy attends the Meeting via phone and has accepted the terms and conditions when entering the Meeting, any votes cast by such Registered Shareholder on a ballot will be counted and the submitted proxy will be disregarded.
+A proxy shall not be valid unless the completed, dated, and signed Form of Proxy is received by Computershare Investor Services Inc. ("Computershare"), Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1, by 10:00 am (PT) on Thursday, December 12, 2024, or not less than 48 hours (excluding Saturdays, Sundays, and holidays) before any adjourned or postponed Meeting.
+If a Registered Shareholder who has submitted a Form of Proxy attends the Meeting via phone or online and has accepted the terms and conditions when entering the Meeting, any votes cast by such Registered Shareholder on a ballot will be counted and the submitted Form of Proxy will be disregarded.